RiditCodes/Python-Projects/README.md

 # Python-Projects
- A complete collection of my Python programs.
+This repository stores my collection of Python-based programs I have collected over the years.